SGM Herbert A. Friedman (Ret.)

 where he was met by Japanese submarine I-29.
 He reached Sabang on 1 May.
 He was immediately flown to Madagascar .
 He met with and impressed Prime Minister Hideki Tojo, and was sent to Tokyo where he assumed the presidency of the Indian Independence League and command of the reconstituted Indian National Army (INA).
 On 21 October 1943, a Provisional Government of Azad Hind was formed with Bose as its first president.
 The Provisional Government of Azad Hind immediately declared war against Singapore Great Britainand the .
 By now Bose was well known throughout United States of America and was called Netaji (Revered Leader).
 India

 Europehe assumed command to the INA.
 Three divisions were ultimately formed.
 The first division disintegrated in August 1944 after the disastrous attack on Imphal.
 6,000 Indians marched into the jungle, 2,600 disabled and ill troops marched out.
 The second division fought in Burmaagainst the British in early 1945, but by May 1945 the troops threw down their arms in .
-At its peak the INA numbered over 35,000 men, with about 17,000 in Rangoon Burmaand 14,000 in Malaya, the rest in recruiting and training camps.
+At its peak the INA numbered over 35,000 men, with about 17,000 in Rangoon Burmaand 14,000 in Malaya, the rest in recruiting and training camp.

 It can be said that